codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to work for an origami company but they folded.
+What did the Red light say to the Green light?
+Don't look at me I'm changing!

 ## Daily Trivia

-In programming, the ternary operator is mostly defined with what symbol(s)?
+How fast is USB 3.1 Gen 2 theoretically?
- 1. ?:
+ 1. 10 Gb/s
- 2. ?
+ 2. 1 Gb/s
- 3. if then
+ 3. 8 Gb/s
- 4. ??
+ 4. 5 Gb/s

 <details>
   <summary>Answer</summary>
-  ?:
+  10 Gb/s
 </details>